Clastify logo

 Image

-Testosterone gives a clear example of the mechanism.
+Testosterone is a clear example of the mechanism.
 It binds an intracellular androgen receptor; the activated complex binds DNA and increases transcription of target genes in responsive cells.
 You don’t need the details of every target gene here — the core idea is ligand activation of an intracellular receptor followed by DNA binding and increased transcription.

 Progesterone is a steroid hormone involved in maintaining the endometrium.
-The endometrium is the inner lining of the uterus that thickens and becomes prepared to support early pregnancy.
+The #### endometrium is the inner lining of the uterus that thickens and becomes prepared to support early pregnancy.
 Progesterone enters endometrial cells, binds intracellular receptors, and the activated receptor complex alters transcription of genes needed to maintain the uterine lining.

 Image

-Cell signalling pathways need regulation.
-Without it, a small signal could keep running for too long, or never build strongly enough.
+Cell signalling pathways need regulation; without it, a small signal could keep running for too long or never build strongly enough.

-Positive feedback is regulation in which a response increases the original stimulus or promotes further response in the same pathway.
-It pushes a process onward.
-Near ovulation, for example, oestradiol stimulates GnRH release: oestradiol from the developing follicle promotes GnRH release, which supports further reproductive hormone signalling at that stage.
+is regulation in which a response increases the original stimulus or promotes further response in the same pathway.
+It pushes a process forward.
+One example is oestradiol\text{oestradiol} stimulation of GnRH\text{GnRH} release near ovulation: oestradiol from the developing follicle promotes GnRH release, which supports further reproductive hormone signalling at that stage.

-Negative feedback is regulation in which a response reduces the original stimulus or inhibits an earlier step in the pathway.
+is regulation in which a response reduces the original stimulus or inhibits an earlier step in the pathway.
 It keeps systems stable.
-Testosterone regulation is one example: testosterone production is stimulated through hypothalamus and pituitary signalling, but increased testosterone inhibits GnRH release from the hypothalamus and reduces LH release from the anterior pituitary.
-That lowers further testosterone production.
+One example is testosterone\text{testosterone} regulation: hypothalamus and pituitary signalling stimulate testosterone production, but increased testosterone inhibits GnRH release from the hypothalamus and reduces LH release from the anterior pituitary.
+That reduces further testosterone production.

 Image